Mikrofabriken/blender-save-to-svg/README.md

 **Heads up:** Transforms will be automatically applied when running the stub.
 Mostly a convenience as the author of the plugin intermittently forgot to apply before exports.

 The Blender file must be saved before export.
-Once the file is saved the expored .dxf will end up in the same folder, with the same name but a .svg extentions instead of .blend.
+Once the file is saved the expored .svg will end up in the same folder, with the same name but a .svg extentions instead of .blend.
 No questions are asked, so other .svg files with the same name can be accidently overwritten.

 # Requirements
 If you're auditious enough to build a zip-file yourself this addon require: